abdalkarimnael/Computer-Networks-Projects/README.md

 1st Project
 ---

+This project is structured into three main parts, each focusing on different aspects of computer networking:
+-

+Part One:
+Covers foundational concepts such as network protocols, addressing schemes, and basic troubleshooting techniques.

+Part Two:
+Explores practical communication scenarios including intra-computer communication, inter-device communication via physical cables, and wireless communication using Wi-Fi technology.

+Part Three:
+Extends the exploration to advanced networking scenarios, incorporating server-client interactions, web server setups, and development of a website using HTML and CSS.

+Through these structured segments, students progress from understanding foundational principles to practical applications and even website development, gaining a holistic understanding of computer networking.
+***
-Project Content
+2nd Project
 ---
-The project is divided into three main parts:

-Part One: This section likely covers foundational concepts of computer networks, such as network protocols, addressing schemes, and basic network troubleshooting techniques.

-Part Two: This section explores communication scenarios both within the same computer and between different devices.
-It includes:

-Communication on the Same Computer: Likely involves implementing and testing communication protocols like TCP and UDP within a single machine.
-Communication on Different Devices Through Cable: Involves setting up network communication between devices using physical cables, possibly Ethernet or similar connections.
-Communication on Different Devices Through WIFI: Focuses on wireless network communication between devices, likely utilizing Wi-Fi technology.

-Part Three: This section likely extends the exploration to more advanced networking scenarios, possibly involving server-client interactions and web server setups.
-It includes:

-Communication on the Same Computer: Further exploration of server-client interactions and web server configurations within a single machine.
-Communication on Different Devices: Continuing the exploration of network communication between different devices, possibly involving more complex configurations and scenarios.
+Project Title: Building a Topology Using Packet Tracer Tool -

+Summary:
+---
+This Project delves into various aspects of network setup and functionality, including IP subnetting, router configuration, server setup, VLAN management, routing protocols, and connectivity testing.

+Project Details:
+---
+Delve into the specifics of IP assignment and subnetting, meticulously outlined in Part 0 of the report.
+The subsequent sections detail the creation and configuration of the network topology using Packet Tracer, showcasing the setup of routers (Router0, Router1, Router2), servers (HTTP, DNS, Email), and switches.
+Each configuration is accompanied by detailed figures illustrating the setup process and the associated IOS commands.

+Test the connectivity of the network through applying ping and tracert commands, accessing the configured website from various PCs, and sending emails across the network.
+The report concludes with a meticulous examination of access control lists (ACLs) to enforce network security measures, demonstrating the denial of specific traffic flows as per project requirements.

+Explore the intricacies of computer networking through the lens of this comprehensive project report, offering invaluable insights and practical applications for aspiring network engineers and enthusiasts alike.
+***
 Contributors
 ---
 Abdalkarim Eiss (Student ID: 1200015),